wcatz/pi-pool/pi-core-and-pi-cold/stake-pool-keys.md

 [https://github.com/nhorman/rng-tools](https://github.com/nhorman/rng-tools)
 {% endhint %}

-> But consider the fate of a standalone, headless server \(or a micro controller for that matter\) with no human typing or mousing around, and no spinning iron drive providing mechanical irregularity.
+> But consider the fate of a standalone, headless server \(or a microcontroller for that matter\) with no human typing or mousing around, and no spinning iron drive providing mechanical irregularity.
 Where does _it_ get entropy after it starts up?
 What if an attacker, or bad luck, forces periodic reboots?
 This is a [real problem](http://www.theregister.co.uk/2015/12/02/raspberry_pi_weak_ssh_keys/).

 ```bash
 ## install rng-tools on both core & cold